lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 Reading a Spectrum from Disk
 ----------------------------

-:class:`~soxs.spectra.Spectrum` objects written using any of the writing methods detailed above (ASCII ECSV, HDF5, or FITS) can be the spectrum can be read back in again in, using :meth:`~soxs.spectra.Spectrum.from_file`:
+:class:`~soxs.spectra.base.Spectrum` objects written using any of the writing methods detailed above (ASCII ECSV, HDF5, or FITS) can be the spectrum can be read back in again in, using :meth:`~soxs.spectra.base.Spectrum.from_file`:

 .. code-block:: python